basho/basho_docs/source/languages/en/riak/dev/using/kv-search.md

 keywords: [developers, search, kv]
 ---

-If Riak Search is enabled in your environment...
+You must first [[enable Riak Search|Riak Search Settings]] in your environment to use it.

 ## Query Syntax